- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 This technology has become increasingly popular as the movement to reduce mass incarceration gains momentum.
 It is touted as a way of bringing down prison populations, while still keeping people under the watchful eye of the state.

-With that said, you need to understand electronic monitoring for what it really is, which is incarceration by another name.
+With that said, you need to understand electronic monitoring for what it is, which is incarceration by another name.
 In other words, it is a form of incarceration which has largely arisen without scrutiny or regulation.
-As a person under lifetime electronic monitoring, you can simply be described as not having to fight for neither the telephone nor the shower — but you are still in jail.
+As a person under lifetime electronic monitoring, you can simply be described as not having to fight for either the telephone or the shower — but you are still in jail.

 Areas Covered by Lifetime Electronic Monitoring